-The single-person executive body or head of the collegial executive body is responsible for the company's day-to-day activities and represents the company by the capacity to act without a letter of authorisation.
-The director is entitled to issue letters of authorisation; conclude agreements and contracts; perform banking operations; issue orders, directives and binding instructions as well as supervise their implementation; decide on employment and dismissal; apply incentives; and impose disciplinary action on employees.
+The single-person executive body or head of the collegial executive body is responsible for the company's day-to-day activities and has the authority to represent the company without requiring a letter of authorisation.
+The director is entitled to issue letters of authorisation, conclude agreements and contracts, perform banking operations, issue orders, directives, and binding instructions, supervise their implementation, decide on employment and dismissal, apply incentives, and impose disciplinary action on employees.